Teaching/classroom assistant: job description

 - Independent schools

-Vacancies are advertised in local authority vacancy lists, local and national newspapers and in publications such as the Times Educational Supplement, The Herald and The Scotsman as well as their online equivalents.
+Vacancies are advertised in local authority vacancy lists, local and national newspapers and in publications such as the Times Educational Supplement.
 Schools may also recruit directly.

 Previous experience of working with children is essential.
 This can be gained through direct approaches to schools, voluntary work, job shadowing, or by helping at summer camps or play schemes.

 There are no fixed educational requirements for teaching assistant jobs, so this is a role that is open to both university graduates and school leavers.
 Some schools may ask for applicants who are educated to A level standard or equivalent as a minimum.